picniclin/NYC_yl5240/README.md

 Decennial Census data is the first choice.

 But the Census stopped using the long form survey from 2010.
-Since then, the detailed demographic and socioeconomic data has not been available in the census data reports, including the data we need: **income level, income distribution, house value and rent**.
+Since then, the detailed demographic and socioeconomic data has not been available in the census reports, including the data we need: **income level, income distribution, house value and rent**.

 So we use the **American Community Survey(ACS) 2006-2010** instead for this part of data.